 Life’s emergency situations require advanced preparation and planning.
-Your spouse and adult children—and any others who would need to handle your financial affairs—should know the location of all papers, contracts, documents, policies and other needed information in case something happens.
-They should know to whom to turn for advice in case of any of these emergencies:
+Your spouse and adult children—and any others who would need to handle your financial affairs—should know the location of all papers, contracts, documents, policies, and other needed information in case something happens.
+They should know to whom to turn for advice in case of an emergency.

-Theft.
-Theft of personal belongings can happen quickly at your home, office or in a public parking lot.
+The theft of personal belongings can happen quickly at your home, office, or in a public parking lot.

 Sudden illness or injury could leave you incapacitated with your loved ones not knowing how to gain access to your important documents, such as your durable power of attorney.

 While traveling out of town or overseas in our current environment, a situation may occur where you need your trusted individual to have access to your personal or financial information.

 With online banking and bill paying, it is easier than ever to move money around, but harder for your designees to find out what’s where.
 Prepare a list of all your accounts (bank, credit card, investment, and retirement) as well as household bills and insurance (health, home, and auto).
 Share the information with your designees.
 These documents can be stored online as long as you share your log-in and password, but also keep a paper copy in a secure location.